Proactive Event Communications

 As an industry, we know that timely and thorough communication fosters attendee confidence and understanding, and a shared accountability for the meeting protocols put into place.
-Detailed communication and full transparency are key to setting up a successful event -- and are essential as we continue to navigate the COVID-19 landscape.
+Detailed communication and full transparency are key to setting up a successful event -- and are essential as we slowly begin to host face-to-face again.

 "This really is a two-way street," said Katie Bohrer, CMP and Vice President of Meeting Design & Experience at ALHI.
 "It's on us as planners to overcommunicate and make it easy for attendees to follow safety protocols, but it is also up to the attendees to take the code of conduct to heart and do their very best to keep themselves and their colleagues safe."

 Be Transparent: Prior to the event, send a link to prospective attendees that includes safety protocols put into place for the event that are to be adhered to by the event organizer, hotel or venue, vendors and any partners involved in the event.
 Including these safety protocols as part of your invite and prior to event registration builds confidence in prospective attendees.
 F